-ule creates more complex equations by adding rate terms one at a time until it reaches a maximum number of processes.
-Search terminates when the system finds an equation that exceeds the threshold for r^2 ratios or when it reaches the maximum number of processes.
-If multiple equations at the same complexity level exceed the threshold, APM returns the best-scoring candidate.
-The final output is the set of revised equations found during search plus those produced by the previous stage.
+APM begins structure revision with the variable that has the most processes already determined.
+This keeps the new equation consistent with the existing model and reduces the size of the search space.
+Like RPM, the system carries out breadth-first search, ordered by complexity, for new equation structures.
+The starting structure contains only the process rates required by their appearance in other equations.
+The module creates more complex equations by adding rate terms until it reaches a maximum number of processes.
+Search terminates when an equation at a given level exceeds the threshold for r^2 ratios or it reaches a maximum number of processes.
+In cases where multiple equations at a given complexity level exceed the threshold, APM returns the best-scoring candidate.
+The final output is the set of equations found during search plus those produced by the previous stage.

 Let us return to our example, with structural revision continuing where the parameter estimation procedure left off.
 Recall that APM had altered the parameters for the d[x2] equation, but that this did not suffice for d[x1] or d[x3].
-Because the system must only find equations for these derivatives, it considers only those process instances that contain them as dependent variables.
+Because the system must only find equations for these derivatives, it generates only those process instances that contain them as dependent variables.
 In response, APM carries out a structural search for equations that explain their estimated values as a linear combination of process rates.
 Rather than starting from scratch, as in RPM, this begins with a partial model that includes the equations from earlier stages.